top of page

 The noun 'caveat' has its origins in Latin, specifically from the phrase 'caveat emptor,' which means 'let the buyer beware.'
 In this context, 'caveat' is the third person singular present subjunctive form of the Latin verb 'cavere,' which means 'to beware' or 'to take heed.'
 The phrase was used in legal and commercial contexts in ancient Rome to emphasize the principle that purchasers should be cautious and aware of potential issues when buying goods.
 Over time, 'caveat' evolved into a noun in English and came to signify any warning or qualification that serves to limit or restrict the scope of something, or to express a reservation or condition.
 Thus, the etymology of 'caveat' reflects its historical association with caution and the need to be aware of potential pitfalls or limitations.

-Quiz: Find the meaning of caveat
+Quiz: Find the meaning of the noun caveat:

 Try Again!